vlladislav45/Translator/README.md

   ### ✨ Setup:
    - Just install the program and enjoy it.
    - If you have some problem with _CRT_SECURE_NO_WARNINGS you have to do these few steps:
-   * Because of wcscpy you have to do these steps:
    * Mark all the desired projects in solution explorer.
    * Press Alt - F7 or right click in solution explorer and select "Properties"
    * Configurations:All Configurations